fastify/fastify-awilix/README.md

 ## Defining classes

-All dependency modules are resolved using constructor injection, with aggregated dependencies object, where keys of the dependencies object match keys used in registering modules:
+All dependency modules are resolved using either the constructor injection (for `asClass`) or the function argument (for `asFunction`), by passing the aggregated dependencies object, where keys of the dependencies object match keys used in registering modules:
 ```js
 class UserService {